jundalisay/superb/content/en/social/economics/music-industry.md

 ---
 title: "How to Survive in the Music Industry"
-heading: "How Pantrynomics Can Aid Struggling Musicians"
+heading: "How Superphysics Can Aid Struggling Musicians"
 date: 2019-10-17
 image: /photos/econ/singer.jpg
-description : "The fellow-feeling advocated by Pantrynomics can help artists survive in the music industry"
+description : "The fellow-feeling advocated by Superphysics can help artists survive in the music industry"
 youtube: "rVP73TV2X0s"
 icon: /icons/pantry.png
 aliases: